The Quote Garden ™

 Blessed is the man who, having nothing to say, abstains from giving us wordy evidence of the fact—from calling on us to look through a heap of millet-seed in order to be sure that there is no pearl in it. ~George Eliot, Impressions of Theophrastus Such, 1879

 Calvin: Sometimes when I'm talking, my words can't keep up with my thoughts.
-I wonder why we think faster than we speak.
+I wonder why we think faster than we can speak.

 Hobbes: Probably so we can think twice.

-~Bill Watterson, Calvin & Hobbes
+~Bill Watterson, Calvin and Hobbes, 1995

 Does it seem sometimes that you are always the one to break an embarrassing silence — and always by saying something more embarrassing than the silence? ~Robert Brault, rbrault.blogspot.com